 Google Wallet to have physical card option says Support Page

-which as you know is a vast majority of Android users, can download the Google Wallet app for use with the Google Wallet card.
+2.3.3 or higher, which as you know is a vast majority of Android users, can download the Google Wallet app for use with the Google Wallet card.
 Leaked screenshots show that the real use of the card is for those times when you're at a retailer that doesn't support the service.
 Yes, Virginia, not every retailer is so technologically inclined, especially when it comes to money.

 After you download the Google Wallet app, you enter the credit card or debit card you want to use and you're set.
 In fact, Google says that you can leave all of your other cards at home.
 Using the card lets you access special deals and have them applied instantly.
 And if your (non-Google) wallet is lost or stolen, you only have to cancel one card instead of the ten thousand that you used to carry.
 A tipster sent Android Police leaked photos of various screenshots about the physical Google Wallet card which you can see below.

 As an aside, the Support Page lists all of the phones that currently accept Google Wallet.
 They are the Google Nexus S 4G (Sprint), Samsung GALAXY Nexus (Sprint), Samsung Galaxy Victory 4G LTE (Sprint), Samsung GALAXY Nexus GSM/HSPA+ (Google Play Store), Samsung Galaxy S III (Sprint, MetroPCS, U.S. Cellular), LG Viper 4G LTE (Sprint), LG Optimus Elite (Sprint, Virgin Mobile), HTC EVO 4G LTE (Sprint), and the Google Nexus 7 (Google Play Store).

 source: Google, AndroidPolice via Engadget